AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Access rights

-For every connection, Workfront Fusion requires only those access rights that are necessary to successfully complete a given scenario.
-For example, if you create a scenario to list documents from Google Docs, Workfront Fusion does not ask for permission to get the content of the documents.
+For every connection, [!DNL Workfront] Fusion requires only those access rights that are necessary to successfully complete a given scenario.
+For example, if you create a scenario to list documents from Google Docs, [!DNL Workfront] Fusion does not ask for permission to get the content of the documents.

 Unfortunately, not all services allow you to limit access to specific tasks.
-Therefore, Workfront Fusion must require full access rights.
-For more information on how to restrict Workfront Fusion access to your account registered to those services, see the application-specific documentation.
+Therefore, [!DNL Workfront Fusion] must require full access rights.
+For more information on how to restrict [!DNL Workfront Fusion] access to your account registered to those services, see the application-specific documentation.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Organizational data security is Workfront Fusion's top priority.
 For detailed information on how data is secured and protected in Workfront Fusion, click here.